 Most kids love browsing the web; however, this is not always a fun experience.
-The internet is associated with many dangers, and kids are very vulnerable.
-If you aren’t sure what your kid does when online, then you need to be watchful.
-By so doing, you’ll notice the signs of online grooming.
+The internet is associated with many dangers.
+Internet safety for kids is a serious concern, kids are very vulnerable.
+If you aren’t sure what your kid does when online, then you need to be careful.
+By doing so, you’ll notice the signs of online grooming.

 1. Browsing late at night